1. Readmission to membership policy

 - the date of expiry of their suspension; and

-- the satisfaction of any Council conditions not of an ongoing nature.
+- the satisfaction of any RACGP Board conditions not of an ongoing nature.

-- Any Suspended Practitioner successfully reapplying for membership should be provided with a prescribed notice informing them of their membership reinstatement, including all relevant information and any conditions imposed by Council.
+- Any Suspended Practitioner successfully reapplying for membership should be provided with a prescribed notice informing them of their membership reinstatement, including all relevant information and any conditions imposed by the RACGP Board.

 - Readmitted members who fail to comply with these conditions will be reviewed under clause 27(b) of the Constitution.